rainforestapp/heroku.json/README.md

 ## Basic Usage

-### Bootstrapping a project
+### Heroku bootstrap

+Heroku bootstrap creates an app on Heroku which is ready to run.
 After cloning a project with a __heroku.json__ file, you can run ```heroku bootstrap``` from the project root to install it onto Heroku. ```heroku bootstrap``` creates a new app on Heroku, installs the necessary addons, and configures the environment variables.
 Tada!
 One app, ready to go.

 _Note: Some addons are charged, please refer to the [addons](https://addons.heroku.com/) website for pricing information._

-### Generating a heroku.json file for your project
+### Heroku describe

+Heroku describe generates a heroku.json file for your project.
 Simply run ```heroku describe``` to automatically generate a heroku.json file for your project.
 This will create a new file called heroku.json in your project folder which describes all of the addons and environment variables that your app depends on, and which looks something like this:

 ```json
 {